-According to the CDC, teens between the ages of 16 and 19 are at higher risk of getting into a car accident compared to any other age group.
+According to the CDC, teens between the ages of 16 and 19 are at higher risk of getting into a car accident compared to other age groups.

 Teen Car Accident Statistics

 Teens can either be victims of a collision caused by another driver or can be the ones responsible for an error that causes the accident.
-Based on data compiled by CDC for 2013, teens in the age group of 16-19 were at the highest risk of getting into an accident compared to drivers in any other age group.
-Also, for every mile driven, teens are 3 times more likely to be involved in a fatal car accident than 20 year old drivers.
+Based on data compiled by CDC, teens in the age group of 16-19 were at the highest risk of getting into an accident compared to drivers in any other age group.
+Also, for every mile driven, teens are 3 times more likely to be involved in a fatal car accident than 20-year-old drivers.
 The CDC has also revealed that the risk of a crash was particularly high within the first month of the teen receiving a license and the risk of an accident increases with the number of teen passengers in the car.
-Another important statistic is that males in the age group of 16-19 years are twice more likely to get killed in a crash compared to females irrespective of whether the teen is a driver or a passenger.
+Another important statistic is that males in the age group of 16-19 years are twice more likely to get killed in a crash than females, regardless of whether the teen is a driver or a passenger.

-Parents should educate the teens on the risks associated with drunk driving, and strictly advise them against it.
+Parents should educate the teens on the risks of drunk driving, and strictly advise them against it.
 In most states, teens are not permitted to have any amount of alcohol in their system if they are driving a vehicle, and in case they do, they may face criminal charges.
-Parents should also advise their teens against using their cell phones or indulging in any other type of distracted driving.
+Parents should also advise their teens against using their cell phones or indulging in any form of distracted driving.

 Contact a St. Louis Car Accident Lawyer

 If you or a loved one have been involved in a car accident due to another person’s negligence, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242 or by filling out our online contact form.